the-blundell-lab/AgeRelatedClonalDynamics/README.md

 - UKB data pipeline (TO ADD)

-- Single fitness model with least-squares minimisation (Plotting complete)
+- Single fitness model with least-squares minimisation (Plotting complete - Fig. 1 and supplmenetary figures)

-- Single fitness model with maximum likelihood estimation (TO ADD)

-- Two-stage model with maximum likelihood estimation (TO ADD)
+- Two-stage model with maximum likelihood estimation (Plotting complete - Fig. 2 and supplementary figures)

 - Distribution of fitness model (TO ADD)